-Accommodates up to two classes (max.
+Accommodates up to three classes (max.
 35 students per class)

 Two 45 minute led sessions plus 45 minutes of free time